Al-Murphy/koo-lab.github.io/Research.md

 title: Research
 permalink: /Research/
 ---

-The Koo Laboratory is broadly interested in uncovering mechanistic insights into gene regulation and alternative splicing.
-Our data-driven approach leverages interpretable deep intelligent systems to uncover cis-regulatory elements and their interactions, so-called regulatory codes, from big, noisy biological sequence data.
-Our higher-level goal is to elucidate the functional impact of genomic variants, which can provide mechanistic insights for mutations associated with complex diseases, including cancer.
+The <b>Koo Laboratory</b> studies sequence-function relationships with interpretable deep intelligent systems.
+We are interested in uncovering  cis-regulatory elements and their interactions for gene expression, RNA-protein interactions, and protein structure.
+Our goal is to elucidate the functional impact of genomic variants, which can provide insights into mutations associated with complex diseases, including cancer.

 ### Interpreting Deep Learning for Regulatory Genomics